CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 In this lab, you learned to create and modify a custom connector using an Open API definition, test its functionality, and integrate it with canvas apps and flows within the Power Platform.

-## You have successfully completed this lab.
-Proceed to the next page.
+### You have successfully completed this lab.
+Click the Next button to proceed to the next lab.